 Is Delhi to Meerut Metro running?

-Yes, the Delhi to Meerut Metro is running on the New Ashok Nagar to Meerut South Route, the operational length is now 55 kilometres.
+Yes, the Delhi to Meerut Metro is running on the Sarai Kale Khan to Modipuram Route; the operational length is now 82 kilometres.